 Online payments can be made by visiting our website and following the instructions.

 Your account may also be set up on bank draft by our office staff at your request.

 Auto-Pay is an online payment program which allows you to set up your own bank draft on our website. you must have a "zero balance" on your account and a valid e-mail address to begin.
 Auto-Pay can be set up with a credit card, debit card, or E-check draft.
 You will have the responsibility of setting the date you want your monthly bill to be drafted and maintaining your account.

 If you pay your electric service bill by mail, please use the pre-addressed envelope included with your bill.
 When mailing payments, be sure to enclose the smaller portion of your billing statement.
 Your cancelled check or money order stub will be your receipt.
 We cannot accept post-dated checks.
 Please do not send cash through the mail.

 Failure to receive bills and notices does not exempt a member from payment.
-Be sure REMC has your correct name and address.
+Be sure REMC has your correct name and address or your current email address if you have chosen the electronic notification option.
 A disconnect notice will be printed on all bills with overdue amounts.
 This will be the only notice given before disconnection for non-payment.
 Payments for overdue amounts not credited to the account by 5:00 p.m. on the business day prior to the date shown for disconnect on the bill will automatically be charged a $35.00 service fee.
 The reconnection charge is $60.00 for reconnections made during regular working hours (8:00 am - 4:30 p.m., Monday - Friday).
-For all other hours, including holidays and weekends, a $85.00 fee will be charged.
+For all other hours, including holidays and weekends, a $90.00 fee will be charged.